 Manufacturing Employment.
 Like many industrial states, Massachusetts has seen a steady diminution of its manufacturing jobs base over the last decade.
 Total employment in the manufacturing sector declined in every year between 1984 and 1994, falling a total of 32.8 percent.
 However, with the end of the recession and the beginning of recovery in 1992, the rate of overall decline has slowed significantly, from over 7 percent in both 1990 and 1991 to 2.6 percent in 1993 and 1.4 percent in 1994.
-Between January 1994 and January 1995, manufacturing employment increased 0.2 percent.
+Between May 1994 and May 1995, manufacturing employment declined 0.1 percent.
 Employment in the manufacture of non-durable goods, which had declined in every year since 1984, grew in both 1993 and 1994 (at rates of 1.2 percent and 1.1 percent, respectively).
 Although high technology manufacturing has been in a slowdown nationally as well as in Massachusetts, it is expected to outperform other types of manufacturing in the long-term.
-As of January 1995, high technology manufacturing employed 163,300 persons, down 5,900 persons (3.5 percent) from the 169,200 persons employed in this sector in January 1994.
-The general character of the Massachusetts manufacturing sector continues to show many small and diversified firms.
-Currently, approximately 80 percent of the manufacturing firms in Massachusetts employ fewer than 50 people.
+As of May 1995, high technology manufacturing employed 161,100 persons. down 7,600 persons (4.5 percent) from the 168,700 persons employed in this sector in May 1994.